nickjj/dotfiles/README.md

 # Copy / paste all 3 lines into the container's prompt and run it.
 #
-# We need to install curl + sudo beforehand because they're not installed by
-# default in this Docker image.
-#
-# Also, since we can't open a new terminal in a container we'll need to manually
+# Since we can't open a new terminal in a container we'll need to manually
 # launch zsh and source a few files.
+That's what the last line is doing.
-apt-get update && apt-get install -y curl sudo \
+apt-get update && apt-get install -y curl \
   && bash <(curl -sS https://raw.githubusercontent.com/nickjj/dotfiles/master/install) \
   && zsh -c ". ~/.config/zsh/.zprofile && . ~/.config/zsh/.zshrc; zsh -i"
 ```